peterRomanDev/peter-roman-portfolio/projects/tic-tac-toe/README.md

 ## Feedback

-In case you would like to provide feedback on my portfolio, feel free to contact me at peter.roman24[at]gmail.com.
+In case you would like to provide feedback on this project, feel free to contact me at peter.roman24[at]gmail.com.

 Any feedback is appreciated as I am always trying to improve my skills and work.

 ## Author

-This portfolio is created and maintained by me, Peter Roman.
+This project is created and maintained by me, Peter Roman.

 Connect with me:
 * [GitHub](https://github.com/peterRomanDev)